nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-05-17-guidance-how-to-layout-you-files-for-an-ideal-solution/index.md

 ---
-title: 'Guidance: How to layout you files for an Ideal Solution'
+title: "Guidance: How to layout you files for an Ideal Solution"
 date: 2010-05-17
 author: MrHinsh
 id: "42"